DrWillParry/DrWillParry.github.io/projects/2023 Health Foundation - Consultation mode and continuity of care.md

 ---
-date: "01-01-2024"
+date: "2023-11-01"
 client: "The Health Foundation"
-title: "Association between consultation mode and continuity of care in general practice before and during the COVID-19 pandemic"
+title: "Continuity of care and consultation mode in general practice: A cross-sectional and longitudinal study using patient and practice-level data from before and during the COVID-19 pandemic in England"
-subtitle: "Cross-sectional and longitudinal study of routinely collected patient and practice-level data"
 author:
 - Parry W
 - Fraser C